The School Begins

 For the 1944-1945 school year, $35 a month tuition covered board, room, and tuition, but a new administration building and library were needed.
 By this time there was pressure both financially and from the southern part of the conference to relocate the school (Beeler, 1996).
 These were also the war years and times were hard.
 The attendance that year took such a drop that support called for from the conference was more than they could bear.
 In 1945, regrets were expressed, but the decision was announced to operate Ozark Academy only as a twelve-grade day academy.
 Students in the southern part of the conference were encouraged to go to Southwestern Junior College in Keene.
 The staff members got together and decided to ask the Conference to give them a chance to try to operate the school on their own for a year.
 Permission was given and a month later, it was announced in the Southwestern Union Record that Ozark Academy would operate as a boarding academy after all but would only go through 11th grade (Record, 1945).
 That year the principal, Crystal Duce, provided the turning point in the history of the school.
 She went to Fort Crowder, Missouri, where the military camp was being demolished.
 She purchased a gymnasium, salvaged its lumber and brought it to the Ozark Academy campus, to be made into classrooms.
 Windows were purchased and a ground-breaking ceremony was held April 9, 1946.
 The year ended with a balanced budget that convinced the conference that Ozark Academy was worth supporting (Loveridge, 2001).
 In 1946, the General Conference sent a telegram to the school board that their plans to build a new administration building had been approved.
 The conference constituency unanimously voted to operate Ozark Academy as a twelve-grade conference boarding school and to build the administration building (Wells, 1946).

-On March 10, 1947, Ozark Academy was accredited by the Arkansas State Board of Education (Bischoff, 1947).
+Under the leadership of Joseph H. Bischoff, on March 10, 1947, Ozark Academy was accredited by the Arkansas State Board of Education (Bischoff, 1947).
 In 1949, the General Conference Board of Regents gave the academy permanent accreditation (Bischoff, 1949) and in 1950, the State of Arkansas advanced Ozark Academy’s rating from Class C to a Class B school (Bischoff, 1950).

 The 1948 graduation was held in the unfinished administration building (Wells, 1948) and in 1949, some classes began meeting there, but the exterior brick work was not completed until near the end of 1950 (Bischoff, 1950).
 A principal’s cottage was added in 1951, a maintenance building in 1952, an industrial building in 1953, and a building to house home arts, music, and the cafeteria in 1954 (Russell, 1954).